European Canadians: Culture

 Fergus Scottish Festival and Highland Games in Fergus, Ontario.
 August 2014.

 The various cultures of the Canadians of European descent have had a predominant influence on the culture of Canada.
 Over time, many people of European Canadian origins have brought with them or contributed literature, art, architecture, cinema and theater, religion and philosophy, ethics, agricultural skills, foods, medicine, science and technology, fashion and clothing styles, music, language, business, economics, legal system, political system, and social and technological innovation to Canadian culture.
 European settlers brought with them European plants, animals, viruses and bacteria, remaking significant portions of the Canadian ecology and landscape in the image of their homelands.
 Canadian culture evolved in large part from the culture that the English, French, Scottish, Welsh, and Irish settlers brought with them, long before Canada became a country.
 Much of English-Canadian culture shows influences from the cultures of the British Isles, with later influence, due to 19th-century immigration from different regions of Europe, such as Eastern Europe.
 Colonial ties to Great Britain and the cultural presence of the United States spread the English language, legal system and other cultural attributes.

+Subcultures

 Elements of Aboriginal, French, British and more recent immigrant customs, languages and religions have combined to form the culture of Canada and thus a Canadian identity, without eradicating specific regional or cultural identities such as Aboriginal or Québecois.
 Canada has also been strongly influenced by its linguistic, geographic and economic neighbour, the United States.

-Many Canadians see the Cultural Mosaic, which promotes multiculturalism and an equality of cultures, as a distinctive feature of Canadian culture, one that sets it apart from the melting pot philosophy of many Americans.
+Many Canadians see the Cultural mosaic, which promotes multiculturalism and an equality of cultures, as a distinctive feature of Canadian culture, one that sets it apart from the melting pot philosophy of many Americans.

+Prior the mid-19th century, the vast majority of European migrants to Canada derived from North Sea-adjacent populations, such as the Celtics, French, British, and Germanic populations.
+However, the period after the mid-19th century saw the introduction of non-North Sea European migrants such as Slavs, non-Gallo-Romance language, and Uralic speakers.